YSPlop/portfolio-v2/public/blogs/devops-challenge-3/index.md

 - `codeartifact: GetRepositoryEndpoint`: to get the endpoint URL for the repository.

-- `codeartifact`: ReadFromRepository: to download or install packages.
+- `codeartifact: ReadFromRepository`: to download or install packages.

 - `codeartifact: PublishPackageVersion`: to publish new versions of packages.